nicoduj/ImageClassification/README.md

 </p>

 2. [SecondModel](SecondModel.py)
-A model that use dropout on each layer, and class weights representation (can be of use if classes are not equivalentaly representated).
+A model that use dropout on each layer, and class weights representation.
 No augmentation on this test.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/19813688/36601216-e5c048f0-18b4-11e8-9187-6b2cec2402a9.png"